Parents and children affected by cancer

 • Inherited medical conditions.
 Children with inherited conditions such as Down syndrome are more at risk of developing childhood leukaemia, but it is still very rare.

-• Development in the womb.
+• Cells that stop developing when a child is in the womb.
 Rarer tumours such as Wilms tumour and retinoblastomas are believed to develop while the child is still in the womb.

 • Previous cancer treatment radiotherapy.
 Children who have been treated with radiotherapy or chemotherapy for cancer in the past have a slightly higher risk of getting another cancer in the future.